Volunteering: A Gateway to Communities Initiative

 - Training Manual - Recruiting and Supporting Volunteers from Diverse Cultural and Language Backgrounds - As part of the Commonwealth's CALD Implementation Project, the State Volunteer Centres assisted the Australian Multicultural Foundation, Judith Miralles & Associates, and Volunteering Australia with developing this Training Program and Manual to help not-for-profits with recruiting and supporting volunteers from CALD backgrounds.

-- Involving volunteers from culturally and linguistically diverse backgrounds information sheet about the many benefits of having a diverse volunteer program, and tips and advice for managers on how to engage and involve volunteers from CALD backgrounds.
+- Involving volunteers from culturally and linguistically diverse backgrounds - information sheet about the many benefits of having a diverse volunteer program, as well as tips and advice for managers on how to engage and involve volunteers from CALD backgrounds.

-- An overview of South Australia's multicultural population – Multicultural SA has prepared this overview of South Australia's multicultural population using the 2011 Census results.
+- An overview of South Australia's multicultural population – Multicultural Affairs has prepared this overview of South Australia's multicultural population using the 2016 Census results.

 - On the Same Wave – A living in harmony Initiative - On the Same Wave (OTSW) is a partnership between Surf Life Saving Australia (SLSA) and the Australian Government's Department of Immigration and Citizenship (DIAC), which provides support to young Australians of all backgrounds, to become part of the beach experience, and to engage with Surf Life Saving around Australia.